TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 <thead>
 <td><img src="../media/desktop-deployment-center-home-media/desktop-deployment-center-home-media-5.png" alt="Step 2" height="144" width="144" /></td>
 <td><p><strong>步骤 2：目录和网络就绪情况</strong></p>
-<p>Microsoft 365 企业应用版中的云连接服务和 Windows Autopilot 等新的部署解决方案都需要 Azure Active Directory。将 Windows 映像、应用、驱动程序和相关文件迁移到电脑时，网络和连接性也是需要计划的重要方面。了解新的工具和部署解决方案如何减少和简化网络流量。</p></td>
+<p>Cloud connected services in Microsoft 365 Apps for enterprise and new deployment options like Windows Autopilot require Azure Active Directory.
+Your network and connectivity are also important areas to plan when moving Windows images, apps, drivers and related files to your PCs.
+Learn how new tools and deployment options reduce and streamline network traffic.</p></td>
 <td><a href="https://aka.ms/ddev2" target="_blank"><img src="../media/desktop-deployment-center-home-media/desktop-deployment-center-home-media-15.png" alt="Step 2" height="130" width="231" /></a></td>
 </thead>
 </table>